isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Buildings.md

 BCA also introduced minimum energy performance standards in 2008 for new buildings under the [Building Control Act](https://www1.bca.gov.sg/regulatory-info/legislation-on-environmental-sustainability-for-buildings).
 Since 2013, this requirement has since been extended to existing buildings undergoing major retrofitting works.
 This ensures that new buildings are designed to be sustainable from the onset, and that existing buildings are upgraded to meet the prevailing sustainability standards when they undergo extensive works.
 Any building that has met either the minimum energy performance standards or has been certified Green Mark is considered ‘green’, contributing to the first target of “80-80-80 in 2030” (i.e. to green 80% of our buildings’ GFA).

-Given the long life cycle of buildings, and as Singapore continues to raise our national climate commitments, our buildings will have to be even ‘greener’.
+Given the long life cycle of buildings, and as Singapore raise our national climate commitments, our buildings will have to be even ‘greener’.
 * Since the release of the SGBMP, BCA has launched the latest edition of the GM scheme, GM 2021, in September 2021.
 Under this revision, buildings will have to achieve higher standards of energy performance (at least 50% improvement in energy performance compared to 2005 levels) along with good practices in other sustainability areas to receive GM certification<sup>1</sup>, while new and existing buildings are required to meet minimally 40% improvement in energy performance compared to 2005 levels.
 * BCA also raised the minimum energy performance standards for new and existing buildings in 2021/2022, following consultations with key industry stakeholders.